The Board operates an Audit Committee as a Sub Committee of the Board.

 - The Chairman of the Committee shall be an independent Non-Executive Director of the Company

 The Company Secretary shall be appointed secretary of the Committee.
-The Secretary, in conjunction with the Committee Chairman, shall draw up an agenda, which shall be circulated at least one week prior to each meeting to the members of the Committee and the external auditors.
+The Chief Financial Officer (CFO), in conjunction with the Committee Chair, shall draw up an agenda.
+Papers shall be circulated approximately one week prior to each meeting to the members of the Committee and the external auditors.

-The Committee Chairman will call a meeting of the Audit Committee if so requested by any Committee Member, or by the external auditors.
+The Committee Chair will call a meeting of the Audit Committee if so requested by any Committee Member, or by the external auditors.

 The external auditors should be given notice of all meetings and have the right to attend and speak.

-Executive management and technical personnel are to attend Committee meetings, or part thereof, as requested by the Chairman of the Committee to provide required reports and presentations to the Committee.
+Executive management and technical personnel will be invited to attend Committee meetings, or part thereof, as required by the Chair of the Committee.

 The Audit Committee shall consider any matters relating to the financial affairs, corporate governance, external audit, and internal controls of the Company and its controlled entities that it considers necessary.
 In addition, the Audit Committee shall examine any other matters referred to it by the Board.